NOAA-OWP/t-route/README.md

 ## Installation

-please see usage and testing below. standby for docker container instructions here.
+please see usage and testing below.
+Standby for docker container instructions in the near future.

 ## Configuration